No Limits, Only Possibilities

 Meet Our Governors

-Adam Browne (Community Governor)
+Adam Browne (Vice-Chair, Community Governor)

 Adam has lived in Dartford all his life, attending West Hill Primary School and Dartford Grammar School for Boys.
 He is a Safeguarding Manager for a Local Authority and has spent a significant part of his career working with vulnerable young people and adults from troubled backgrounds.
 Adam is married with 3 children, the youngest of whom is currently at West Hill.

-Niki Lawson (Parent Governor)
+Niki Lawson (Board of Trustees Appointed Governor)

 Niki is married with three children who have all attended West Hill School over a period of 18 years and has seen lots of changes during that time!